Best Places to Visit on New Zealand’s South Island – Most Wild and Beautiful Places

 I didn’t plan to love New Zealand’s South Island as much as I did.
 Over 2 weeks on and I am still telling anyone who will listen about this incredible place.
 Beautiful.
 Surreal.
 Jaw-dropping.
 Those are just some of the words I’d use to describe New Zealand’s South Island.
 Locals claim that it is the best NZ Island, although I am sure the North Island is pretty great too.

-From Mt Cook, the country’s highest peak, to the mysterious fiords of Milford Sound and the adventure capital of Queenstown, to unique blue lakes, the photos below will inspire you to pack your bags and head to New Zealand’s South Island!
+From Mt Cook, the country’s highest peak, to the mysterious fiords of Milford Sound and the adventure capital of Queenstown, to unique blue lakes, these are the best places to visit on New Zealand’s South Island.

 Whether you’re an adrenaline junky, avid hiker, foodie or nature lover, you will fall in love with New Zealand’s South Island!
 This Travel Photo Book will put NZ on the top of your bucket list, whilst our posts that follow will help the planning process and give you all the tips you need for an epic road trip around the South Island!